plone/training/javascript/javascript-scratchpad.rst

 Scratchpad
 ==========

-Scratchpat for text snippets to be included somewhere else in the training.
+Scratchpad for text snippets to be included somewhere else in the training.

 General Advises